HPLC chromatography in the laboratory

 High-performance liquid chromatography (HPLC)

-High-performance liquid chromatography (HPLC) is a leading physicochemical analysis method for the separation, identification, and quantification of components in complex mixtures.
-Thanks to its precision, reproducibility, and versatility, HPLC has become an essential tool in the pharmaceutical, cosmetic, food, chemical, environmental, and materials industries.
+High-performance liquid chromatography (HPLC) is a reference physicochemical analysis method for the separation, identification, and quantification of the components of complex mixtures.
+Thanks to its precision, reproducibility, and versatility, HPLC is used routinely and in development across numerous industrial sectors, including pharmaceuticals, cosmetics, food and beverage, chemicals, the environment, materials, and polymers.

 What is HPLC?